MrHosse/GraphEmbeddingFramework/docker/README.md

 These commands will unzip the `docker/gra_emb_fw.zip` file and load the Docker image.

 ## Running the Experiments
-First, add the graphs as edgelists to `data/input_data/` directory and the configurations to `data/config` directory.
-Then, start the container by running:
+To get started, initiate the container by executing the following command:

 ```terminal
 ./run.sh
 ```

+This command also mounts the `data/` directory from the source file system to the container's file system, enabling you to modify input graphs in the `data/input_data/` directory and configure settings for embeddings and `main.py` in the `data/config/` directory.
+For more information on configuring embeddings, see [embedding/README.md](../embedding/README.md).

 Once the container has started, you can use the following command to enter the container's bash:

 ```terminal